theconsummate/dependency-parser/report.md

 #### Greedy Search while Parsing
 I have only implemented greedy search in this report.
 This is only relevant during the parsing phase when we already have a trained model and we need to output heads for a blind dataset.
 This is implemented in the ``parse`` method in the train.py file.

-The transition having the maximum probability is selected and the state updates are made according to it, provided that sanity checks are not violated (as can be seen in the if-else clauses).
-For example, if the model says Left Arc but the stack has less than two items, then this transition is ignored.
-The reason is that if we only have Root on the buffer, then a left arc is not possible.
+The transition having the maximum probability is selected and the state updates are made according to it, provided that sanity checks are not violated.
+For example, if the model says Left Arc but the first element on the stack is the ROOT token, then this transition is ignored.
+When either the Left Arc or Right Arc transition could not be performed, Shift is performed as default.

 ## Experimental results on dev data set.
+The German model had an accuracy of 79.08 % while the English model had an accuracy of 81.67 %.